 An SBA loan typically offers the lowest monthly payments through their low interest rates and long repayment terms of up to 10 years.
-However, you must endure a lengthy process to obtain one due to the large amount of paperwork involved.
-Let’s take a look at what documents are generally required for each type of loan.
+However, you may endure a lengthy process to obtain one due to the large amount of paperwork involved.
+That’s why it’s important to have a partner, like SmartBiz, who can streamline this process and get you funded faster.

 How to Consolidate Small Business Debt